dacharyc/tealixir-website/content/_index.md

 {{< smart-features-section title="What Makes TeaLixir Special" >}}

 {{< smart-feature icon="📸" title="Smart Tea Scanning" highlight="Just snap a photo of your tea package – we'll do the rest." >}}
-Our advanced OCR technology reads tea packaging and automatically extracts:
+Text recognition reads tea packaging and automatically extracts:
 - Tea name and brand
 - Origin and estate information
 - Tea type and caffeine level